syncfusion-content/xamarin-docs/Xamarin/Linear-Gauge/labels.md

 ![Xamarin Label Visiblity Image](labels_images/label6.png)

-## Customize the scale labels format
+## Customize the scale labels

+The scale label are customized by using `LabelFormat` and `Culture` properties of linear scale.

 `LabelFormat` property allows you to customize the scale labels format.
 `Culture` property is used to format the number group size and group separator of the value based on the respective culture.